-- 44.7 where any Councillor indicates opposition, the Chair will invite Councillors to debate the motion, commencing with those opposed and following with those in support of the motion; and - 44.7.1 where no Councillor indicates opposition, the Chair must provide an opportunity for Councillors to speak in turn as they desire; and - 44.8 the motion is then put to the vote.
+- 44.7 where any Councillor indicates opposition, the Chair will invite Councillors to debate the motion, commencing with those opposed and following with those in support of the motion; and - 44.8 where no Councillor indicates opposition, the Chair must provide an opportunity for Councillors to speak in turn as they desire; - if any Councillors speak against the motion, the mover of the motion has a right of reply in accordance with rule 54; - once all Councillors have had the opportunity to speak for or against the motion, and the mover has been provided a right of replay (if warranted), the motion is then put to the vote in accordance with Division 12 of these Governance Rules.

-45. Alteration of Motions
+45. Amendments